-- (A) A complete budget for the project or program: The budget should reflect the narrative section of the proposal and should make sense to anyone who reviews it even if they are unfamiliar with your organization or project.
-We should be able to quickly scan your budget and understand it.
+- A complete budget for the project or program – The budget should reflect the narrative section of the proposal and should make sense to anyone who reviews it, even if they are unfamiliar with your organization or project.
+We should be able to quickly review your budget and understand it.
 When developing a budget, outline the expenses planned for the term of the project and what the funds will be used for.
-Include line items that identify direct and indirect costs such as in kind services.
+Include line items that identify direct and indirect costs such as in-kind services.
 Your budget should also include an itemized list of anticipated income sources, such as approved funds, pending requests and any income you expect to receive during the grant period.
 If you are planning a campaign to raise funds for your project, explain your fundraising plan and the likelihood of success based on past experience.
-Ask yourself once you’ve developed a budget if it is realistic.
-Can the project be accomplished within the proposed amount and timeframe?
+Make sure your budget is realistic and can be accomplished within the proposed amount and time frame.
 Verify that the budget is consistent with the project’s proposed activities and that the costs are reasonable.
 Although your costs are estimates, carefully calculate your figures.
 Try not to underestimate your expenses, otherwise you might be awarded a grant that is insufficient to fully fund your project.
-Conversely, don’t inflate your budget to where the costs appear extravagant.
+Do not inflate your budget to where the costs appear extravagant.
 Nonprofit Works provides many valuable templates for planning and budgeting on their website.
 Please take a few moments to review their Resources tab, or reach out to our office if you need more guidance.

-- (B) The current/proposed operating budget of your organization. – an organization’s operating budget is required for all capital campaign requests.
+The current/proposed operating budget of your organization – An organization’s operating budget is required for all capital campaign requests.

-- (C) A Profit & Loss and Balance Sheet or an Income/Expense Report – These financials pertain to your entire organization.
+A Profit & Loss and Balance Sheet or an Income/Expense Report – These financials pertain to your entire organization.
 Please make sure that the information contained coincides with your program budget.
 They will be reviewed together and must be consistent and supported by data.

-- (D) A copy of your 501(c)(3) determination letter – if you do not have a 501(c)(3) you may contact our office to verify that you are eligible to apply.
-Churches, Schools, and governmental entities are eligible for grant funding and are not required to submit this documentation.
+- A copy of your 501(c)3 determination letter – If you do not have a 501(c)3 determination, you may contact our office to verify that you are eligible to apply.
+Churches, schools, and governmental entities are eligible for grant funding and are not required to submit this documentation.

-- (E) A list of officers and directors and relevant affiliations – please include a list of your current board of directors.
+- A list of officers and directors and relevant affiliation – Please include a list of your current board of directors.

 Upon receipt of all of the above documents, your request will undergo the review process.
-Our office will prepare your request for our Board of Directors quarterly grant review meeting.
+Grigg Lewis Foundation staff will prepare your request for consideration by our Board of Directors at a quarterly grant review meeting.
 If there are any questions or points needing clarification, you will be notified, and may be asked to submit additional information.

-A representative from the foundation, a board member, executive director, or staff member may call you from time to time, request a site visit, schedule an interview, or require additional financial documentation.
-Please note: Each grantee will be subject to periodic evaluations.
+A representative from the Foundation, a board member, executive director, or staff member may call you from time to time, request a site visit, schedule an interview, or require additional financial documentation.
+Grantees may be subject to periodic evaluations.

-Following our board of directors grant review meeting, we will contact you within a week with the board’s decision.
-If/when your request is approved a check will be mailed to you.
-The act of cashing/depositing of the check binds you to the following conditions:
+Following our quarterly grant review meeting, we will contact you within a week with the Board of Director’s decision.
+If/when your request is approved, a formal agreement and check will be mailed to you.
+The act of cashing/depositing of the check binds you to conditions which may include:

 - Funds may not be used to influence public election, voter registration, to carry on propaganda or attempt to influence legislation.